stat545ubc-2023/mda-SidneySaint/Milestone 2/SaintMDA21017.md

-this assignment: ‘I could formally test this, but I am more interested in whether I can use these metrics to predict sample diagnosis (Q3).’ - this seems like a more interesting model (because the outcome is binary == M or B) - and, if these analyses were not strictly for pedagodical purposes, a more useful (as in clinicaly) question
+this assignment: ‘I could formally test this, but I am more interested in whether I can use these metrics to predict sample diagnosis (Q3).’ - this seems like a more interesting model (because the outcome is binary == M or B) - and, if these analyses were not strictly for pedagogical purposes, a more useful (as in clinically) question.

-And I also want to examine Q4 becuase, based on fig x and fig z, we may have a relationship between radius and concavity that exists only in one level of sample diagnoses, which is of interest to me; As explained in 1.2 of this assignment: ‘figure X shows an overall positive trend in cancer radii by concavity, but figure Z suggests that this might not be
+I also want to examine Q4 becuase, based on fig x and fig z, we may have a relationship between radius and concavity that exists only in one level of sample diagnoses, which is of interest to me; As explained in 1.2 of this assignment: ‘figure X shows an overall positive trend in cancer radii by concavity, but figure Z suggests that this might not be